 - Reconsider drinking alcohol late at night.

 If you often wake up at 3 a.m. and have difficulty falling back asleep, it’s important to talk with your doctor.
-Your doctor may suggest you try a sleep study to learn more about your sleep cycles or diagnose a sleep disorder.
+Your doctor may suggest you have a sleep study to learn more about your sleep cycles or diagnose a sleep disorder.

-Treatments for insomnia may include lifestyle modifications, adjustments to your sleep-wake times, or therapy.
+Treatments for insomnia may include lifestyle modifications, adjustments to your sleep-wake times, or cognitive behavioral therapy.